top of page

 “Let go of yesterday, do not be anxious for tomorrow.

-Focus on a problem to solve or a purpose to serve today.”
+Focus on a law to serve today.”

 Forget tomorrow.
 Forget the past.
-Grow today.
+Master today.

 Comments